viamrobotics/docs/docs/components/movement-sensor.md

 `spi_baud_rate` | int | 115200 | The rate at which data is sent from the IMU.
 `polling_frequency_hz` | int |

+## Accelerometer/Gyroscope

-## MPU6050
+### MPU6050

-The MPU6050 sensor manufactured by TDK InvenSense is a combination accelerometer and gyroscope.
+The <a href="https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/" target = "_blank">MPU6050 sensor manufactured by TDK InvenSense</a>[^mpu] is a combination accelerometer and gyroscope.
-It supplies linear acceleration data in the X, Y and Z directions and angular velocity data about the three axes.
+It supplies angular velocity data about the three axes, supporting the `AngularVelocity` method.
+It also supplies linear acceleration data in three directions.
+The linear acceleration data (as well as all the other data from the MPU6050) can be accessed using the `GetReadings` method from the more general [sensor component](/components/sensor/), which movement sensors wrap.
 Unlike the IMUs listed above, it does not contain magnetometers or provide orientation data.

 Configuration of this sensor requires configuring a movement sensor component with model `gyro-mpu6050` as well as a board component with an I<sup>2</sup>C bus: